szib/GymApp-frontend/README.md

 A user can:
 Create a new workout routie, which will then act as a template for future workouts.
-Record sets and weight lifted and repitions
+Record sets and weight lifted and repitions (done)
-See past workouts
+See past workouts (done)
 Enter their body weight
-Can singup and login
+Can singup and login (done)
 See a graph of past weights *
 Input ORM's and set workout weight based on them *
 See videos and/or instructions for each exercise *